-By now you would have watched the premiere of the HBO series, The Last Of Us.
-Premiering on HBO GO today, the series is led by Pedro Pascal and Bella Ramsey and is based on the critically acclaimed video game developed by Naughty Dog exclusively for the PlayStation platforms.
+By now you would have watched the HBO series, The Last Of Us.
+Having premiered on HBO GO, the series is led by Pedro Pascal and Bella Ramsey and is based on the critically acclaimed video game developed by Naughty Dog exclusively for the PlayStation platforms.

 Like the game, the series takes place in a post-apocalyptic setting.
 The Last of Us takes place 20 years after modern civilization has been destroyed.
 Joel, a hardened survivor, is hired to smuggle Ellie, a 14-year-old girl, out of an oppressive quarantine zone.
 What starts as a small job soon becomes a brutal and heart-breaking journey as they both must traverse the U.S. and depend on each other for survival.